soumyarooproy/prog_prob_solving/problems/linked_lists.md

  3      target.next = target.next.next
  4      delete next_target
 ```
+**Notes:**
+* In managed code, line 4 is unnecessary
+* This method does not allow removing the list head out of the box.
+To be able to do that, simply create a dummy node, `pre_head`, set it up to point to the list head (refer to **Tip 1** below), and pass that as `target` as the method argument

 **Note:** Similar to the insert function, no node is deleted if `target` is `NULL`

 #### Extract a node after a target node